Best Dog Training Methods Compared: What Science Says in 2026

 Method 3: Balanced Training

 What it is: uses both positive reinforcement and corrections (leash pops, prong collars, e-collars) — the idea being "balanced" use of all four operant quadrants.
+Want to go deeper on the science-backed approach? our positive reinforcement training guide is a comprehensive resource on reward-based training.

 Verdict: ⚠️ Research shows increased anxiety, fear, and aggression compared to R+ alone.
 Can produce obedient dogs but with higher risk of behavioral fallout.
 Not recommended by veterinary behavior organizations.